korantu/fcore/README.md

  Throught day we are interacting with flow of information.
 It takes time to strucutre and organize it.

- Instead, this project dealls with 'atoms' of informaion, such as a web address, a command, a quick scribble.
+ Instead, this project deals with 'atoms' of informaion, such as a web address, a command, a quick scribble.
 This is only intended by consumption by the author.

  It is ok if some of the notes lose meaning, - at least they did not take time.